chartjs/Chart.js/docs/general/data-structures.md

 # Data structures

 The `data` property of a dataset can be passed in various formats.
-By default all data is parsed using configured scales.
+By default, that `data` is parsed using the associated chart type and scales.

 ## Primitive[]